Aston Villa file complaint to UEFA over Legia Warsaw after fan violence

 Villa won the game 2-1.
 The away fans section of the stadium was empty.

 UEFA said it “strongly condemns the unacceptable violence” and was “in the process of gathering all official reports from the game before deciding on potential next steps.
-We have no further information or other comment to make at this stage”.
+We have no further information or other comment to make at this stage.”

 Barratt described “enormous hostility” among the away fans, some of whom started fires and threw flares.
 Police did not indicate that their officers’ injuries were serious.